Learn the basics of the Customer Service Hub

 Customer Service Hub application requirements

-Here’s a list of operating systems and browsers that are supported by the Customer Service Hub:
+Here’s a list of browsers and mobile versions that are supported by the Customer Service Hub:

 - Google Chrome